 Shelbyville Community College, Shelbyville, Missouri, 2007

 I edit the exhibitions and title it, “Selected Exhibitions.”
 I don’t usually include open shows or member shows, as they aren’t all that impressive (everybody usually gets in, so it’s not considered prestigious).
 There’s a local exhibition that I enter frequently, so I won’t usually list that unless there was a particularly well-known juror or I won an award in the show.
 And I do usually include the juror.
-Some are more well-known than others, but I think it’s good to be consistent (if you list one, you might as well list them all).
+Some are more well-known than others, but I think it’s good to be consistent (if you list one, you should list them all).

 "Freezing," Springfield Center for the Arts, Springfield, ME